aurorascharff/next15-account-selector/STEPS.md

 ## Starting point

 - This is a account dashboard demo app.
 Again this is inspired by that feature I showed in the slides.
-- The setup is the Next.js App Router, Prisma ORM and an Prisma Postgres DB, and Tailwind CSS.
+- The setup is the Next.js App Router, Prisma ORM and an Prisma Postgres DB, and Tailwind CSS v4.
 - I already completed all the data fetching here.
 - Layout.tsx: Since app Router, using Server components fetching data based on a cookie value, fetched through this data access layer, caching everything with cache() to avoid duplicate requests.
 When loading the page, the server components are streamed in and suspense fallbacks are used to show loading states.
 - And a bonus: using Next.js unauthorized.tsx error boundary to catch a thrown 401 forbidden(9) error if the account cookie is not a valid account.